zhihou7/HOI-CL/README.md

 This repository includes the code of [Visual Compositional Learning for Human-Object Interaction Detection](https://arxiv.org/abs/2007.12407) (ECCV2020), [Detecting Human-Object Interaction via Fabricated Compositional Learning](https://arxiv.org/abs/2103.08214) (CVPR2021), [Affordance Transfer Learning for Human-Object Interaction Detection](https://arxiv.org/abs/2104.02867) (CVPR2021)

+We also provides a page to introduce our work in brief: https://sites.google.com/view/hoi-cl.

 This repository is built from the code of previous approaches.
 Thanks for their excellent work.